There is someone lies dead in the bushes,

 that darkest forces were unfurled,

-and the engrossed chief constable was left now
+and the concerned chief constable was left now

 without an enemy in the world.